High-speed LaserDisc RF sampler

 The Decode Family

-The samples the DdD capture can be used with the family of decoders that make the FM RF Archival workflow ready to use today.
+The samples the DdD capture can be used with the whole family of decoders that make the FM RF Archival workflow ready to use today.

 3D Printed Case